 Luanda Lozano holds a Bachelor of Fine Arts degree in Illustration from Parsons The New School of Design in New York.
 Her illustrious career in printmaking began in the early 1990s at the Robert Blackburn Printmaking Workshop, formerly The Printmaking Workshop.
 During her time at the workshop, she participated in the printmaking outreach program, which aimed to bring education on printmaking to communities that lacked access to such opportunities, aligning with the workshop's mission set forth by its founder, master printer Robert Blackburn.

-Luanda was part of the teaching staff at the Bronx River Art Center for almost a decade, where she taught drawing and printmaking.
-Other places where she has taught include the Center for Contemporary Prints in Norwalk, Connecticut; Pelham Art Center in New York, Escuela de Bellas Artes in Ponce, Puerto Rico, Museum for African Art, New York and Artist Proof Studio in South Africa.
+For almost a decade, Luanda served on the teaching staff at the Bronx River Art Center, where she imparted knowledge on drawing and printmaking.
+In addition, she has taught at distinguished institutions such as the Center for Contemporary Prints in Norwalk, Connecticut; Pelham Art Center in New York; Escuela de Bellas Artes in Ponce, Puerto Rico; Museum for African Art, New York; Hudson River Museum, Yonkers, New York; and Artist Proof Studio in South Africa.

 Luanda is a founding member of the printmaking collective Dominican York Proyecto Grafica (DYPG).
 The collective is committed to spreading awareness about printmaking to underserved communities, conducting workshops and educational panels about the art of printmaking.
 Their first portfolio is a part of the permanent collection of the Smithsonian American Art Museum and is currently touring with the exhibition ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now, currently on view (February 4 – June 17, 2023) at the Hood Museum of Art in Hanover, New Hampshire.